SyntaxStacks/GitReview/README.md

 * Forking a repo
 * Cloning your fork
+* Adding the upstream remote
+* Setting master to track upstream master
 * Creating a branch
 * Commit a change to a file
 * Commit a new file